« Insights

 We’ve come a long way since the early days of the internet.
 As social norms and expectations evolve, those changes must be reflected in our interactions in both the physical and digital worlds.
 For organizations that conduct some or all of their operations online, finding an ethical, defensible approach to its relationship with digital audiences will force tough decisions that challenge business as usual.
 Frameworks like the one provided by the Consentful Tech Project suggest a pathway that places the rights and interests of people first.

-Una Lee is the design director at Allied Media Projects and creative director at And Also Too.
+Una Lee is the former design director at Allied Media Projects and creative director at And Also Too.
 Una is a steering committee member and co-founder of the Design Justice Network and leads the Consentful Tech Project.

 J